Angels Gate Cultural Center Arts Education Programs

 About

-Angels Gate Cultural Center Arts Education Programs include community classes that are open to the public, a workshop in the printmaking studio, and hip hop classes.
-The program also includes an Artists-in-Classrooms (AIC) program that brings art instruction into schools and other community settings.
+Angels Gate Cultural Center Arts Education Programs include community classes that cover a range of art mediums and techniques, as well as hip hop classes.
+The program also offers an Artists-in-Classrooms (AIC) program that brings art instruction into schools and other community settings.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.